 Random Access Memory is what your server requires to manage the software running your game.
 More RAM = more flexibility with your server: host more players, install more plugs and mods, and create larger worlds.
 Lower RAM leads to more lag.

-Always decide on a server that enables you to alter your server location without file deletions or great time delays.
-Find ones that are automated (one-click, then the transfer takes place), others require a ticket.
+Always decide on a game server that enables you to alter your server location without file deletions or great time delays.
+Find automated ones (one click, then the transfer takes place); others require a ticket.

-Some servers make demand payment for certain locations, therefore be mindful of such charges.
+Some servers may demand payment for certain locations; therefore be mindful of such charges.

 Uptime pertains to the condition of the server (offline or up and running).
-Server hosts generally give an SLA (service level agreement) that assures a minimal uptime.
+Server hosts generally give an SLA (service level agreement) to ensure minimum uptime.
 When the server is inaccessible or offline, we call this ‘downtime’.

 Providers don’t include routine maintenance in this uptime figure.
-A trustworthy server will notify you ahead of time when upkeep is due.
-Emergency upkeep is additionally left out of downtime figures and pertains to circumstances where the server needs to promptly fix security breaches.
+A dedicated server will notify you ahead of time when upkeep is due.
+Emergency upkeep is additionally left out of downtime figures and pertains to circumstances where the server needs to fix security breaches promptly.

 The best server host sites will show their SLA on their site.
-If the downtime is actually an outcome of something that isn't included in the SLA, they'll provide free credit.
-Prior to deciding on a Minecraft server, have a look to see how well they stick to their claims.
+If the downtime is an outcome of something not included in the SLA, they'll provide free credit.
+BeforeBefore deciding on your own Minecraft server, look to see how well they stick to their claims.

 In this context, a distributed denial of service (DDoS) is the calculated overuse of a server's reserves.
-They’re not the most common cybercrime but very serious.
+They’re not the most common cybercrime, but they are very serious.

 The perpetrator works to separate the site's genuine users from these resources.
 Cybercriminals drain a site, creating blockages and obstructing valid customers trying to access the servers.

 Be sure you check out the fine print on server hosting sites.
-A number of them enforce upper-limits (on the number of backups that can be kept), thus automated backups will still need manual installs, otherwise you'll take the chance of overwriting old ones with new ones.
+A number of them enforce upper limits (on the number of backups that can be kept).
+This means automated backups will still need manual installs, or you run the risk of overwriting old ones with new ones.

 Recovering from a backup should also be simple.
 Even better if you can do this without needing to talk to the server hosting site support team.
 Also note: the best web hosts give backups with your hosting plan, while others bill for it.

-The data pieces must leave your pc, get to the server, be validated by the server, then come back to you/any other players.
-Ultra low latency suggests that data occurs instantaneously (or virtually so, completing its circuit too fast to notice or affect game plays).
+The data pieces must leave your pc, get to the server, be validated by the server, and then come back to you/any other players.
+Ultra-low latency suggests that data occurs instantaneously (or virtually, completing its circuit too fast to notice or affect game plays).

-When assessing your server hosting site, take time looking at the numbers of players/slots you may have: that number equals how many players can play together at once.
+When assessing your server hosting site, look at the number of players/slots you may have: that number equals how many players can play together at once.

-Previous to deciding on the amount of player slots, make sure you know the number of players you'll host (how many will participate at once).
-If you have a community of 10 players, for example, yet only 5 player slots, no more than 5 may participate together.
+Before deciding on the number of player slots, ensure you know the number of players you'll host (how many will participate at once).
+For example, if you have a community of 10 players, yet only five player slots, no more than five may participate together.

-You’re not fixed to one number: all hosting sites offer downgradeable as well as upgradeable plans.
-So it’s no biggie if you’ve bought a plan with subpar specs (RAM or slots).
+You’re not fixed to one number: all hosting sites offer downgradeable and upgradeable plans.
+So it’s not an issue if you’ve got a plan with subpar specs (RAM or slots).

 When you operate a Minecraft server, you determine who joins.
 Over the months and even years, you can establish a community that people fondly return to over and over again.

-Aternos is probably your best free host when it comes to Minecraft.
+The top free Minecraft server hosting option is most likely Aternos is probably your best free host.
 It was actually created for the sole purpose of giving free server hosting to Minecraft players.
-With this provider, you’ll get between 8 to 20 players slots, with full customizations.
+With this provider, you’ll have between 8 to 20 player slots with full customizations.

-Crucially, there is DDoS protection.
-They even throw in free automated backups, 24hr customer support, and plug-in/mod pack compatibility.
+Crucially, it also offers DDoS protection - an essential for Minecraft hosting – and they even throw in free automated backups, 24hr customer support, and plug-in/mod pack compatibility.

-To figure out just how much RAM you need to have, you need to know the number of players you anticipate will use your server at once, as well as the number of mods and plugins you'll be actually making use of.
+To figure out just how much RAM you need to have, you need to know the number of players you anticipate will use your server at once.
+Also, consider the number of mods and plugins you'll actually be making use of.

-As a rule of thumb, expect 50MB to be the standard requirement per player, mod and plug-in (separately).
-Example, if you are going to have ten players and ten plugins and ten mods, you will need at minimum 1.5GB of RAM.
+As a rule of thumb, expect 50MB to be the standard requirement per player, mod, and plug-in (separately).
+For example, if you are going to have ten players and ten plugins, and ten mods, you will need at minimum 1.5GB of RAM.